Measles Exposures in Ontario

 Getting vaccinated is the best way to protect yourself against measles.

-The information on this webpage is updated on Tuesdays and Fridays.
+The information on this webpage is updated on Tuesdays and Fridays, or the next business day following a holiday.
 Please check your local public health unit website for updated information.

 On this page: